 You can even use the car you rent as your everyday car, regardless of how much you drive it with Uber or Lyft.

 How Much Can You Earn With Lyft vs. Uber?

-Like any other sharing-economy gig or freelance work, Uber and Lyft drivers are considered independent contractors in all 50 states as of this writing.
+Like any other sharing-economy gig or freelance work, Uber and Lyft drivers are considered independent contractors in all 50 states.

-That means your earnings are largely based on how much you want to work and how you manage your time and how much you earn per ride.
+That means your earnings are largely based on how much you want to work, how you manage your time and how much you earn per ride.
 (Here’s a snapshot of how Lyft drivers made $1,000 a week or more recently.)

-Driver earnings for the apps are similar: Riders pay a base rate plus extra cost per minute and per mile.
+Driver earnings for both apps are similar.
+Riders pay a base rate plus extra cost per minute and per mile.

 As a driver, you earn based on how many rides you take, and how far you drive for each.
 You’ll get an earnings boost when you drive during high-demand times — like rush hour or during a local special event — called “surge pricing” with Uber and “peak hours” with Lyft.

 Surge pricing can really help boost your Uber earnings.
 During the busiest times, it’s not uncommon to find an Uber ride boosted by three or four times the regular price, according to Ridestar.com, a site dedicated to ride sharing apps.